 7. English Teacher

 I have a number of friends who have done this and loved every second of it.
 Pack your bags and move to China, Korea or Vietnam, for example, and teach English to cute little kids.
 Just being in one of those beautiful countries will open up so many travel experiences to you.
+If you’re a student, be sure to check out The TEFL Academy’s; World TEFL Factbook guide to help you decide the best destination for you to begin your TEFL journey.

 8. Tour Guides